3 tips to improve your service desk customer experience

 Stop and listen

-We structure our support calls, logging all the necessary customer and asset details to ensure our records are complete and accurate.
-The problem is that in their eagerness to follow a process to record all the necessary data, service desk often make the process far too long for customers.
+Service desk, thanks to methodologies such as ITIL, have been taught to structure support calls.
+This means logging all the necessary customer and asset details and prioritising accurate record keeping.
+The problem is that in their eagerness to follow these processes, service desks often make the process far too long for customers.
 This is frustrating if the customer has a simple question that can be answered in a sentence or two.

-Make sure your service desk staff start every call by asking a question and LISTEN early in the process to see if they can resolve the issue swiftly.
-Customers are happy to run through the formalities if they already know the problem has been solved.
+Make sure your service desk staff start every call by asking a question and LISTEN to see if they can resolve the issue swiftly.
+Customers are happy to run through a few formalities if they already know the problem has been solved.